PatrickLouys/no-framework-tutorial/README.md

 ### Introduction

-If you are really new to the language, this is not for you.
+If you are new to the language, this tutorial is not for you.
 This tutorial is aimed at people who have grasped the basics of PHP and know a little bit about object-oriented programming.

 You should at least heard of [SOLID](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29).
 If you are not familiar with it, now would be a good time to familiarize yourself with the principles before you start with the tutorial.